Download Full Text (1.1 MB)

 Robert Barnwell wrote from New York to an Unknown Person, address not included.
 The letter here is copied from part of another letter sent by Barnwell to another unknown person.
 Barnwell wrote that his greatest hope along with the ratification of the Constitution was that George Washington was unanimously elected President and accept the position.
 Now that that had happened he described the plans that had been made for Washington's arrival in New York.

 Bay 1, Column 1, LHC Series 2

 Barnwell, Robert.
 Robert Barnwell to Unknown Person, April 19, 1789.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/274
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/274

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.